 What We Liked:

 Our first impression of the design was that it was simple and efficient.
 The use of translucent materials, white aluminum laminate, LED lighting, and cute Ultimaker robots makes the printer friendly and inviting.
 It’s perfectly at home in the living room or office – you want to keep out in the open.

 Despite only a single rotary button, the blue LCD user interface is surprisingly easy to use.
-The entire unit lights up creating a relaxed ambiance while your focused on the seductive rhythm of the printer’s movements and sounds.
+The entire unit lights up creating a relaxed ambiance while you’re focused on the seductive rhythm of the printer’s movements and sounds.
 Compare that to the Ultimaker 2 3D printer that has LED lighting inside that illuminates the print area.

 The main selling point of the Ultimaker 2 Extended is undoubtedly the huge 223mm(X-axis) x 223mm(Y-axis) x 305mm(Z-axis) maximum bounding box.
 By comparison, the standard Ultimaker 2 has a 223mm x 223mm x 205mm bounding box.
 That 100mm does come in handy!
 In addition to providing the ability to print large sized objects, the height of the vertical axis (z-axis) makes it easy to find an appropriate part placement position to minimize the need support structures, optimize for undercuts, and reduce the need to separate larger parts into smaller pieces.
 In the long run this aspect will save you time, money, and sanity.

 The layer resolution is impressive – as low as 0.02mm or about the thickens of a sheet of office paper.
 What is more impressive is the accuracy 12.5µm x 12.5µm x 5µm.